 Headaches & Migraine

-Include a moderate to intense pain usually confined to one side of the head and often associated with nausea, vomiting, and sensitivity to light.
-Other side effects may include loss of appetite, fatigue, or dizziness.
-Most can experience at-home relief by applying a cool, damp cloth over the face while relaxing in a dark room.
+- Migraines are known for causing moderate to intense pain, usually on one side of the head.
+They often come with nausea, vomiting, sensitivity to light, loss of appetite, fatigue, or dizziness.
+You can find relief by applying a cool, damp cloth to your face while resting in a dark room.